Brazilian Smoky Quartz Gemstone

 Brazilian Smoky Quartz swirls with vapor the color of ash, lending this gemstone an exotic and mysterious appearance.

 A variety of quartz, Brazilian Smoky Quartz has a tinted appearance.
-Colors of this stone vary, ranging from a smoky gray to brown to black.
+Colors of this stone vary, ranging from a smoky gray to brown to dark brown.
 As with many gemstones the saturation of color increases with the size of the stone.
 The color of the gem is a result of natural irradiation from within the Earth reacting to aluminum present within the quartz.

 Examples of this stone typically eye-clean, without visible flaws.
 Paired with its affordability it is very common to see larger gemstones sold.
 Due to its translucent appearance, it is popular to see it faceted or shaped into a cabochon.
 Beads and chips are also quite common too.
 The durability of this gemstone makes it an excellent choice for daily wear.